-No development shall take place until a contaminated land Phase I report (Desk Top Study) has been carried out by a competent person to identify and evaluate all potential sources and impacts of land and/or groundwater contamination relevant to the site.
+37. No development shall take place until a contaminated land Phase I report (Desk Top Study) has been carried out by a competent person to identify and evaluate all potential sources and impacts of land and/or groundwater contamination relevant to the site.
 The Desk Top Study shall be submitted to, and approved in writing by, the Local Planning Authority.
 This must be conducted in accordance with DEFRA and the Environment Agency's "Model Procedures for the Management of Land Contamination, CLR 11".
-Following approval of the Desk Top Study, a Phase II report (and intrusive site investigation) may be carried out, if required, by a competent person to fully and effectively characterise the nature and extent of any land and/or groundwater contamination and its implications.
-The method and extent of this site investigation shall be agreed with the local planning authority prior to commencement of the work and shall then proceed in strict accordance with the measures approved.
-This must be conducted in accordance with DEFRA and the Environment Agency's "Model Procedures for the Management of Land Contamination, CLR 11".
+Following approval of the Desk Top Study, a Phase II report (and intrusive site investigation) shall be carried out, if required by the Local Planning Authority, by a competent person to fully and effectively characterise the nature and extent of any land and/or groundwater contamination and its implications.
+The development shall not be begun until proposals for the method and extent of this site investigation have been agreed with the Local Planning Authority.
+The site investigation shall be carried out in accordance with the agreed proposals which shall be conducted in accordance with DEFRA and the Environment Agency's "Model Procedures for the Management of Land Contamination, CLR 11".

 REASON: The proposed development is located on a potentially contaminated site, due to its historic land use.
-To ensure the development is suitable for its end use and the wider environment and does not create undue risks to occupiers of the site or surrounding areas.
+To ensure the development is suitable for its end use and the wider environment and does not create undue risks to occupiers of the site or surrounding area [Relevant Policies: BFBLP EN25]